Kaden-T-Anderson/Linux-Script-for-automating-OSINT/README.md

 # Final Project for EdX Cybersecurity Bootcamp

 ## Goal
-*Build a shell script that automates setting up a new Virtual Machine for OSINT*
+*Build a shell script that automates setting up a new Virtual Machine for OSINT purposes.*